ethereum/EIPs/SCCP/sccp-temp-deactivate-synths.md

 Solution #2 is overly aggressive, sets a dangerous precedent, is somewhat arbitrary and could be deployed arbitrarily in the future.
 It would discourage frontrunners but at a high cost from a PR perspective and future governance perspective.

 Solution #3 seems kind of weak, but achieves the goal of removing the surface space for these attacks.
-It's a potential PR problem, but to preempt that narrative, this SCCP suggests that all disabled synths should be explicitly scheduled to be re-eanbled in the same release as Fee Reclamation.
+It's a potential PR problem, but to preempt that narrative, this SCCP suggests that all disabled synths should be explicitly scheduled to be re-enabled in the same release as Fee Reclamation.
 More deliberate conversations should be had then about whether certain of these assets (especially XTX) should be listed at all.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).